This blog started as a mental health vent.

 But, if you will allow me to be mildly reflective for a moment.

 I’m young-ish, still.
 Just on the sunny side of thirty-three when I started this newest adventure into my own health and growth.
 By no means am I some sort of saintly person with no faults.
 There are some out there that could no doubt run out of lung capacity extolling my misdeeds at great length.

 But I am human.
 Just your average carbon-based, asthmatic, and creaky-kneed nerdling; I’m a bit of a bed hog at times, love cold, rainy days, and am longwinded to the nth degree.
 I love changing my hair color.

 I’ve got a list of allergies and afflictions that can make my leaving the house, even if only to go to work, an adventure in anaphylactic bingo sometimes.
 While I did completely drop out of high school, I got my GED back in ’08 and am nearly done with my Associate’s Degree.
 Unfortunately, the financial situation hasn’t allowed me to finish just yet, but it is a goal of mine I continue to pursue.

-I have an awesome wife who is an amazing human being and the best friend I have the honor of marrying.
-To make things even more interesting betwixt us, I am resoundingly grey-asexual and she is decidedly not.
-We make it work.
-Our little household consists of us two and our roommate who is technically my stepmother in all but paperwork.
+Our little household consists of me, my dear ex-wife, and our roommate who is technically my almost-stepmother in all but paperwork.
 We ourselves have two rescue cats.
 They are a pair of beautiful, bratty Bombays of varying size, mass, and literal volume.

 I crochet avidly, craft a multitude of other ways when the brain gremlins allow.
 I write voraciously and read just as much as I can’t sleep.
 Which, sadly, is a near-nightly occasion.